Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it figuratively means to be serious or determined in one’s actions, especially in a situation requiring commitment or effort.
-The phrase doesn't literally refer to "business" in the conventional sense but instead emphasizes intensity or purpose.
+The idiom doesn't literally refer to "business" in the conventional sense but instead emphasizes intensity or purpose.

 Origin: